thunderbird/webext-docs/contextualIdentities.rst

 .. role:: code

-Use the <code>browser.contextualIdentities</code> API to query and modify contextual identity, also called as containers.
+Use the :code:`browser.contextualIdentities` API to query and modify contextual identity, also called as containers.

 .. rst-class:: api-main-section